Overview

 • Improper course level placement

-3. Final Semester: Student is in final semester and requires less than a full course load to complete degree requirements.
+3. Final Semester: Less than full course load required to complete program

 Unacceptable Reasons for RCL